fsharp/fslang-design/RFCs/FS-1009-mutually-referential-types-and-modules-single-scope.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-There are many parts of this design still under investigation.
-As issues are identified they will be noted in this RFC.
+As further issues are identified they will be noted in this RFC.